Disney Plus vs Netflix: who will win?

 Takeaway

-It's clear that Disney's streaming service will have some high-quality titles, both new and old, to attract fans to the service.
+It's clear that Disney's streaming service has a lot going for it, with mammoth franchises like Star Wars, Marvel, and more creating a true pop culture entertainment hub.

 The monthly subscription price is already pretty attractive, and gives you a month's worth of content for the price of buying a standalone Disney movie off iTunes or Rakuten TV.
-But we don't yet know exactly what we're getting for the money, or how the catalogue might change each month – in the vein of Netflix's curation – especially if those outside of the US end up getting fewer titles or a less attractive price point.
+Of course, not everything from Disney's big franchises are here already – only 16 Marvel movies at launch, for instance, and the Spider-Man movies likely never to join them – and we don't know exactly how the catalogue might change or expand each month, in the vein of Netflix's ongoing curation or otherwise.

 It's likely that Netflix will keep the edge with its sheer number of titles, and therefore more likelihood of having something for each of its users.
 Even with Disney's various acquisitions, Disney Plus is likely to be more of a niche proposition, and if you're not a die-hard Marvel fan or a parent needing some distracting Disney cartoons, it's hard to see Disney Plus becoming part of your daily routine in the same way as Netflix.